cansuyalcinn/NetCentric/README.md

 * Scatterplots of percentage significance of mutual exclusivity runs vs mutation load association (MLA),
 * ROC curves for comparing the mutual exclusivities of tissue-specific and non-tissue-specific CGC-CGC gene pairs and non-CGC-non-CGC gene pairs

-will be stored in results_main file.
+will be stored in the results_main file.